layilin/SP23-33852/content/_excerpts/obeah.md

 - Their feet in blotches, which admit no cure,
 - Burst loathsome out: but should its owner filch,
 - As slaves were ever of the pilfering kind,
-- This from detection screens;—so conjurers swear.
+- This from detection screens;—so conjurers swear....
 [405]

-- 'TILL morning dawn, and Lucifer[^f145n2] withdraw
-- His beamy chariot; let not the loud bell

 [^f145n1]: In addition to referring to a set of practices and beliefs, "obeah" or "obi" also could refer to a charm that would protect or curse an individual.
 These charms were often made up of a combination of materials that were believed to have spiritual or sacred significance.

-[^f145n2]: Also known as Phosphorus.
-In Greek mythology, the bringer of morning light.

 ---